placer-toolkit/placer-style-guide/README.md

 Very simple to talk about, use the 12‐hour format in English and use the 24‐hour format in other languages that prefer it over the 12‐hour format.

+---

+_This work is licenced under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+You may view our human-generated summary at [LICENSE.md](./LICENSE.md) or obtain a copy of the official licence at [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0)_

 © 2025 Placer and its contributors